Clemeit/DDO-Audit-Discord-Bot/readme.md

 # Adding This Bot

-If you would like to add DDO Audit to a server on which you have the **Manager Server** permission, you may do so by clicking the following link:
+If you would like to add DDO Audit to a server on which you have the **Manage Server** permission, you may do so by clicking the following link:

 https://discord.com/api/oauth2/authorize?client_id=771919729824497664&permissions=83968&scope=bot